dustinwloring1988/extension-library/README.md

 - Node.js 14.x or higher
 - npm 6.x or higher

-## 📖 Documentation

-For detailed documentation, please visit our [documentation](../../docs) section.

 ## 🤝 Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.